-- Case A: Only for those the College is obliged to admit and without any guid pro guo. - Case D: Admitted on the basis of their Merit Rank which is based on performance at the appropriate Graduation Examinations - 8.1.12.
-Special Category refers\\ to: - 8.1.11.1.
-Wards of Transferred State / Central Govt. and Private Sector employees employees of Defence Department / Ex-Servicemen. - 8.1.11.2.
-Wards of Freedom Fighters. - 8.1.11.3.
+- Case D: Admitted on the basis of their Merit Rank which is based on performance at the appropriate Graduation Examinations - 8.1.12. \\Special Category refers to: - 8.1.12.1.
+Wards of Transferred State / Central Govt. and Private Sector employees of Defense Department / Ex-Servicemen. - 8.1.12.2.
+Wards of Freedom Fighters. - 8.1.12.3.
 Award Winners at the District / State / National Levels in Sports or Cultural Activities.